Living Will Attorneys in Alabama

 A Living Will is sometimes also called an Advanced Health Care Directive.
 It is a legal document prepared by a living will attorney that lays out your decisions on certain medical procedures and treatments in the event you are unable to speak for yourself or make your own decisions down the road.
 You can also appoint someone else to make decisions for you.
 This person serves as your healthcare proxy and is usually a spouse, or if you do not have one, a parent, adult child, or sibling.

 Your healthcare proxy should be at least nineteen (19) years old and cannot be your treating healthcare provider or an employee of your treating healthcare provider (unless the employee is related to you).
 This proxy can be anyone you trust to make medical decisions on your behalf.
 While it is not the most pleasant thing to think about, you should consider making a Living Will.
 That way if the worst does happen, your wishes will be known by your loved ones when you cannot speak for yourself.

-Our family law firm is currently charging a $150 flat fee to prepare a Living Will for you.
-This includes us preparing the paperwork, going over it with you by phone and email, and getting it to you for you to have executed on your own or in one of our offices by a notary and witnesses.
+Our family law firm is currently charging a $200 flat fee to prepare a simple Living Will for you.
+This includes our living will attorney preparing the paperwork, going over it with you by phone and email, and getting it to you for you to have executed on your own or in one of our offices by a notary and witnesses.
 If you wish to have an in person consultation with our probate attorney then there is an extra consultation fee of $100 which must be paid at the time of the appointment.
-If you do not need an appointment and just want the paperwork, then we just charge the flat fee.
+If you do not need an appointment, and just want the paperwork, then our living will attorney just charges the flat fee.